Large circular sunroom with wicker furniture and many plants.

 Labor

 Like any renovation, a sizable chunk of the cost will go toward professional labor.
-While you can opt to DIY a sunroom – there are even sunroom construction kits available with this in mind – it’s usually best to leave things to the experts.
+You can do-it-yourself (DIY) a sunroom with a prefab kit, but it’s often best to leave things to the experts.
 This is especially true if you have no prior construction or carpentry experience.

 A botched addition can compromise your home’s structural integrity or require costly repairs down the road.
 Plus, at the end of the day, you’ll still need the time and elbow grease to get the job done.

 However, we’d be remiss to ignore the savings that DIY construction can yield.
-Building a sunroom yourself may cost as little as $500 – $1,500 in tools or a DIY kit, far less than the $5,000 – $25,000 range you’ll find when hiring a professional.
+Building a sunroom yourself may cost as little as $500 – $1,500 in tools or a DIY kit.
+This costs far less than the $5,000 – $25,000 range you’ll find when hiring a professional.

-When deciding whether to DIY your sunroom or hire a professional, be sure to consider your skillset, free time and budget to make the right choice for you and your home.
+When deciding whether to DIY your sunroom or hire a professional, consider your skillset, the sweat equity you’re willing to put in and your budget.

 Additional Costs

-While materials and labor make up the crux of your total costs, there are other expenses to be aware of before moving forward with a sunroom addition.
+Materials and labor make up the crux of your total costs.
+However, there are other expenses to be aware of before moving forward with a sunroom addition.
 Here are some of them:

-• Building permit fees.
-When getting an addition, you’ll need permission from the proper municipalities to avoid issues with insurance or listing your home at a later date.
+• Building permit fees: When getting an addition, you’ll need permission from the proper municipalities.
+This will help avoid issues with insurance or listing your home at a later date.
 According to HomeAdvisor, building permits can cost $400 – $1,800.

-• HVAC.
-Want your sunroom to have heating and air conditioning?
+• HVAC: Want your sunroom to have heating and air conditioning?
 That’ll be an additional $300 – $6,000.
-Remember, mostly glass spaces aren’t likely to keep air in, so carefully consider if getting HVAC is worth it to you.
+Remember, mostly glass spaces aren’t likely to keep air in.
+So you should carefully consider if getting an HVAC system is worth it to you.

-• Electrical.
-Whether you want a ceiling fan, light fixture or some outlets available for everyday use, adding electrical to your sunroom will also cost you.
+• Electrical: Whether you want a ceiling fan, light fixture or some outlets, adding electrical will also cost you.
 On average, it costs $350 to hire a licensed electrician, with costs varying per job.

 Fund your renovations with a cash-out refinance.